nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage: `list ku` or `list 1`

 Expected outcome:
-* A list of modules under Korea University appears
+* A list of modules under Korea University appears.

 Description of outcome:
 ```